-In another bowl, mix together the flour, cream of tartar, baking soda, salt, cinnamon and flaxseed.
+In another small bowl, mix together the flour, cream of tartar, baking soda, salt, cinnamon and flaxseed.

 Pour the dry ingredients into the wet and combine – I used my hands toward the end to help form everything into a dough ball!

 I find that chilling the dough makes for the perfect snickerdoodle cookies – this isn’t necessarily required, but if you have the time I would definitely chill them for 30 minutes.
 It helps the cookies be nice and thick!
 Then, preheat your oven to 375 degrees.

 Then, form the dough into balls, roughly 1 1/2-2 tablespoon amounts, and toss in the cinnamon sugar mixture, rolling them around one by one until they’re fully coated.

 Place on a baking sheet covered with parchment paper or aluminum foil about 2 inches apart, and do not squish them down!